dkershner6/projen-constructs/packages/dkershner6-projen-nx-monorepo/docs/interfaces/NxMonorepoProjectOptions.md

 • `Optional` `Readonly` **devContainer**: `boolean`

-Add a VSCode development environment (used for GitHub Codespaces).
+Add a VSCode development environment (used for GitHub Codespaces)

 **`Default`**